ghc-proposals/ghc-proposals/proposals/0000-backpack.rst

 3. ``"signature" ModuleName`` is translated into the argument ``ModuleName``, identifying an ``hsig`` file in the include path.

-4. The header of a unit ``"unit" ComponentId`` is translated into ``-this-unit-id UnitId``, where ``UnitId`` consists of ``ComponentId`` and a generalized module substitution ``m=<m>``, for each ``m`` in the free module variables of ``dependency`` and each ``m`` in ``signature m``.
+4. The header of a mixed library ``"library" ComponentId`` is translated into ``-this-unit-id UnitId``, where ``UnitId`` consists of ``ComponentId`` and a generalized module substitution ``m=<m>``, for each ``m`` in the free module variables of ``dependency`` and each ``m`` in ``signature m``.

-A single module or signature in an indefinite unit can be typechecked with ``ghc -c`` by specifying only that module name.
+A single module or signature in an uninstantiated mixed library can be typechecked with ``ghc -c`` by specifying only that module name.
 (this motivates the "redundant" specification of requirements in ``this-unit-id``; it's not redundant when compiling with ``ghc -c``!)

-For compiling a definite unit with module substitution ``ModuleSubst``, the only difference is ``-this-unit-id`` now takes a ``UnitId`` consisting of ``ComponentId`` and the specified substitution ``ModuleSubst`` to instantiate the module with.
+For compiling a mixed library instantiated with module substitution ``ModuleSubst``, the only difference is ``-this-unit-id`` now takes a ``UnitId`` consisting of ``ComponentId`` and the specified substitution ``ModuleSubst`` to instantiate the module with.
 Note that the